Maliman-Org/Distributed-Application-Practical-Work-/README.md

    ✅ Send a string 🔠

-In both of the two types we did the same steps with a small modification wich is:
+In both of the mentionned scenarios we did the same steps with a small modification, which is:

-  * Changing the value of the variable "scenarion" in classes "*Client.java*" & "*Server.java*" , which takes 1 if we want to execute the string scenarion , else if we want to execute the integer scenario.
+  * Changing the value of the variable "scenarion" in classes "*Client.java*" & "*Server.java*" , which takes 1 if we want to execute the string scenarion , else in case of integer scenario.

 ## RMI